-The UK government has committed to provide at least £5.8 billion of International Climate Finance between 2016 and 2020 to help developing countries respond to the challenges and opportunities of climate change.
+The UK government committed to provide at least £5.8 billion of International Climate Finance between 2016 and 2020 to help developing countries respond to the challenges and opportunities of climate change.

 Alongside other developed countries, the UK has committed to jointly mobilise $100bn per year in climate finance to developing countries from public and private sources.